ixaxaar/monoid.space/src/Algebra/order.lagda.md

 2. `≤` is transitive, i.e. `x ≤ y and y ≤ z ⇒ x ≤ z`
 3. `≤` is antisymmetric, i.e. `x ≤ y and y ≤ x ⇒ x = y`

 A partial order, or partially ordered set or Poset, is an antisymmetric preorder.
-In plain words, we require the relation `_≤_` to be antisymmetric with respect to the underlying equality .
+In plain words, we require the relation `_≤_` to have the property of antisymmety with respect to the underlying equality.
+Antisymmetry makes posets very useful as they have unique maximum (called "supremum" or least upper bound) and minimum (called "infimum" or greatest lower bound).
+This property makes posets satisfy the properties of being a lattice which support a boolean algebra-like mechanics, which we shall see later.
+Posets also play an important role in algebraic geometry.

 A relation `_≤_` is anti-symmetric over the underlying equality `_==_`, if for every `x, y`,